PacktPublishing/React-Anti-Patterns/ch12/How-Is-The-Weather-Like.md

 }
 ```

+The `useFetchCityWeather` hook now contains a `fetchCityWeather` function that calls `fetchCityWeatherData` with a given `SearchResultItemType` item.
+When the promise resolves, it receives a `CityWeather` object, then updates the state `cities` by adding the new `CityWeather` object at the beginning of the existing cities array.

-Then in App component, we can use `useEffect` to hydrate the localStorage data and send requests for the acutal weather data:
+Then in `App` component, we can use `useEffect` to hydrate the `localStorage` data and send requests for the acutal weather data:

 ```tsx
 useEffect(() => {